hamlett-neil-ur/housing_price_model/README.md

 This work is still in a preliminary stage.
 We demonstrate here the ability to establish a should-cost market price with a reasonable degree of accuracy.
 The opportunity appears to exist for improvement.

-First, we suspect overfitting for our best models, the tree-based models.
-To the extent that this has occurred, the model learned idiosyncratic noise from the training data.
-This will distort its interpretation of the not-previously-seen test data.
-After we eliminate heterogeneity as an explanation, we can perform additional hyper-parameter tuning to get the training and test scores more in balance.
-We expect this leads to some reduction in the training scores to the benefit of the test scores.

-Second, our original use case asks for distributions for response-variable estimates as opposed to point estimates we presently get.
+First, our original use case asks for distributions for response-variable estimates as opposed to point estimates we presently get.
 This allows to assert with an estimated probability that a listed price falls below the market price by a predetermined threshold.
 Included among the approaches are metalog distribytions by [[Keelin, 2016]](https://pubsonline.informs.org/doi/10.1287/deca.2016.0338).
 Some of the illustrative literature for [Multi-Attribute Regression Splines](https://github.com/scikit-learn-contrib/py-earth) (MARS) demonstrates its use for residual analysis.

-Finally, we can add additional data to the model.
+Also, we can add additional data to the model.
 Our protytpical data set spans the period from 2006 to 2010.
 This of course includes the period including the runup to and aftermath from the late-2000s financial crisis.
 In general, prices change year-on-year.
 Things were occurring during that period with a high degree of volatility.

 The U.S. [Federal Housing Finance Agency](https://www.fhfa.gov/) publishes a [house-price index](https://www.fhfa.gov/DataTools/Downloads/Pages/House-Price-Index.aspx).
 This shows trends in housing prices, both upward and downward.
 Were we to scale our `SalePrice` response variable to this index, we could better account for this variability.